alyssa d'amato

 Because not only do these methods of shopping online save time and are often less expensive, but companies have since significantly weeded down their selection of in-warehouse items, while others have closed the doors of their in-person locations altogether; clearly, businesses anticipate a greater influx of online shoppers than in-store.
 Whether you bid into this modern lifestyle or not, there are certain products you are simply backed into a corner and forced to purchase online if you wish to buy them.
 As a petite individual (under 5’0), I have to buy ‘extra short’ jeans if they are to sit above my ankles.
 Of the few clothing retailers that do offer them, such as the trendy American Eagle Outfitters, they are only available for purchase online.
 In addition, American Eagles features a slew of other ‘online exclusives,’ available for purchase solely off their website.
 In doing so, American Eagle effectively negates a handful of shoppers who might otherwise arrive in-store to make purchases, driving a greater percentage of their customer volume to their website and henceforth contributing to this collective, nationwide transition, adoption and eventual preference of online shopping over in-person shopping– the move is intentional, strategic.

-But of course, while online shopping undoubtedly has its benefits towards us as consumers, surely we cannot expect these massive conglomerates to make such tremendous business alterations only with our best interests in mind?
+But of course, while online shopping undoubtedly has its benefits towards us as consumers, surely we cannot expect these massive conglomerates to make such engrossing business alterations only with our best interests in mind?
 Surely there is some sort of greater incentive in it for them other than merely adapting with the times?
 Or rather, how could this newfound shopping phenomenon that has taken the retail industry by storm be further spun for advantageous, profitable benefit?

 In other words, releasing selective ‘online-exclusive’ styles is one method to boost Internet sales.
 Another, of course, is stooping to the level of the players in order to play the game (aka, us!).
 I believe modern advertisements are highly curated with this mentality.